Pompassador

 I’m pretty sure I’m not the only one who could do a much better job when it comes to warming up and cooling down my dogs.
 But why should we warm up our dogs?
 The most important reason is to reduce the risk of injury, at the same time you will also prepare your dog mentally and physically for the activity you are about to do.
 A warm up will increase your dog’s heart rate and blood flow, which enables more oxygen to reach the muscles.
 It will also activate the connections between the nerves and muscles, this will improve the efficiency of the movement.
 If you don’t warm up your dog properly, it can easily strain something or tear a muscle.

-After training it is recommended to end with a cool down.
+After training it’s recommended to end with a cool down.
 This is to gradually reduce the heart rate and body temperature, and will help begin the process of recovery.
-A cool down can be a 10-15 minute walk and stretching.
-I got stretching exercises from my dog's physio, you can read more about that in the topic “Check ups”.
+A cool down can be a 10-15 minutes walk and stretching.
+I got stretching exercises from my dog’s physio, you can read more about that in the topic “Checkups”.

 2. Strength and Coordination Training